The command-line on Bianca¶

 It types the absolute path for you!

-8. Commonly used links¶
+Commonly used symbolic links¶

-These are some commonly used links:
+These are some commonly used symbolic links, that will simplify navigation:

 cd Desktop